Russia launches military attack on Ukraine with reports of explosions and troops crossing border - KVIA

 “President Putin has chosen a premeditated war that will bring a catastrophic loss of life and human suffering,” he said.
 “Russia alone is responsible for the death and destruction this attack will bring, and the United States and its Allies and partners will respond in a united and decisive way.
 The world will hold Russia accountable.”

-A CNN team in Kharkiv, the second-largest city in Ukraine located in the country’s northeast, heard a “steady stream of loud explosions.”

-A team in Odessa heard two groups of explosions about 20 minutes apart, and another team in southeastern Zaporizhzhia, which lies on the Dnieper River that cuts through the country, heard at least one very distant explosion.
-Two people in Kramatorsk told CNN that they have heard at least two massive explosions in the early hours of Thursday.
+Witnesses told CNN that subway stations had become improvised bunkers and were full of people, with supplies organized in groups.

+Across the city, red arrows painted on walls indicate the locations of the nearest bomb shelters.
+The city first put them up after the war broke out in the east of the country in 2014, but they were recently repainted.

-Before Putin’s address, Russia issued a notice banning civil aircraft from flight routes bordering north-eastern Ukraine.
-Separately, Ukrainian aviation authorities issued a notice restricting Ukrainian airspace in the regions around the capital Kyiv, Dnipro, Lviv, Odessa and Simferopol.
+Before Putin’s address, Russia issued a notice banning civil aircraft from flight routes bordering northeastern Ukraine.
+Separately, Ukrainian aviation authorities issued a notice restricting Ukrainian airspace in the regions around Kyiv, Dnipro, Lviv, Odessa and Simferopol.

-European aviation regulators said there is a “high risk” to civilian aircraft near the Ukrainian border, fearing they could be targeted on purpose at any altitude.

 Military operation comes as UN Security Council meets

-The military operation came as the UN Security Council had “gathered in the council seeking peace” Wednesday night.
+The launch of the military operation came as members of the UN Security Council met in New York to call for a peaceful resolution to the impending crisis.

-US Ambassador to the UN Linda Thomas-Greenfield said Russian President Vladimir Putin had “delivered a message of war.”
+In ordering troops to enter Ukraine, Putin had “delivered a message of war,” said US Ambassador to the UN Linda Thomas-Greenfield.

 “This is a grave emergency.
 The council will need to act,” she said.
 “We will put a resolution on the table tomorrow.”